mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

    User Area

 The User Area is the place where you can download your products after completion of the production.
-The user area also allows you to monitor and cancel your orders during production or get in touch with the s2gm team in case of issues. after completion of a production your products will be available for a period of 2 weeks for download.
+The user area also allows you to monitor and cancel your orders during production or get in touch with the S2GM team in case of issues.
+After completion of a production, your products will be available for a period of 2 weeks for download.
 The User Area displays all current mosaic orders.
 You are able to filter for a production name to narrow your search.
 If something went wrong, you can inform the S2GM team by clicking on the envelope icon.
 Orders can be cancelled by clicking on the red cross icon.
 If the status of an order is finished, the download icon changes to green.
 When you click on it,